wd7512/GDSC-solution-challenge/README.md

 This issue affects a broad spectrum of the population, particularly those with language or literacy barriers.
 As a result, this can lead to misdiagnosis or delayed treatement.

 ## Solution: Symplify
-Symplify is a web and mobile application that allows patients to view images of potential symptoms they may have and add them to a list of "All Symptoms"
+Symplify is a web and mobile application that aims to reducing inequalities in access to healthcare by making patient-doctor communication more accessible.
+The application removes the need for verbal patients to view images of potential symptoms they may have and add them to a list of "All Symptoms".

 aims to resolve the challenges present in patient-doctor communication and thus reducing inequalities in accessing healthcare.